mtxpt/phx-fix-base/README.md

 scripts/build_quickfix_arm64.sh
 ```

-If you use `setup_all.sh` you don't have to execute this build step as it is handled
-by `setup_all.sh` as well.
+If you use `setup_all.sh` you don't have to execute this build step as it is handled by `setup_all.sh` as well.

-## Installing QuicFix on Windows
+### Installing QuicFix on Windows

 The Python QuickFIX bindings also fail to install on Windows.
 Fortunately, for Windows there are
 [prebuilt wheel packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#quickfix).

-To setup the Python environment using Conda follow these steps:
+To set up the Python environment using Conda follow these steps:

   - Install Conda or Miniconda
   - Create a new environment with `conda create --name phx python=3.11`